 Licensing Requirements and Public Health Regulations

-To be legally allowed to practice eyelash extensions, you must research the licensing requirements in your state or province.
+To be legally allowed to practice eyelash extensions, you must research the licensing requirements in your state.
 Some states and provinces require you to be a licensed cosmetologist or esthetician which requires formal post-secondary education.
 Always check with your local licensing regulator for details on how to legally provide eyelash extensions services.

 Training and Certification